basho/basho_docs/source/languages/en/timeseries/using/activating.md

                       {param_v1,[<<"myseries">>]}]}}
 ```

-The format can be read as:
+The format of the response is:

 ```sh
 ddl:  { ddl_v1, TABLE_NAME,